dojo/widgets/README.md

 import Button, { ButtonProperties } from '@dojo/widgets/button/Button';
 ```

+Because each widget is a separate module, when you create a release build of your application, you will only include the widgets that you have explicitly imported.

 ## Features

-All widgets are supported in all evergreen browsers (IE11+, Chrome, Firefox, Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).
+- All widgets are supported in all evergreen browsers (IE11+, Chrome, Firefox, Safari) as well as popular mobile browsers (Mobile Safari, Chrome on Android).

-All widgets support accessibility (`a11y`) out of the box.
+- All widgets support accessibility (`a11y`) out of the box.

-All widgets are fully themeable.
+- All widgets are fully themeable.
 In a future release we will ship with several official Dojo 2 themes that can be applied to the widgets (all themes will live in a separate repo).

-All widgets support internationalisation (`i18n`)
+- All widgets support internationalisation (`i18n`)

 ## Widgets